CSCfi/csc-user-guide/docs/apps/julia.md

 julia --project=. src/cli.jl  # <cli-arguments>
 ```

-To run a batch job, we can write a batch script, such as `batch.sh`, as below.
+To run a batch job, we can write a batch script, such as `scripts/batch.sh`, as below.

 ```bash
 #!/bin/bash